danielrriggs/danielrriggs.github.io/content/Manomaya Kosha.md

 The emotional body.
 Layer 3 in [[Panchakosha Theory]].

 A part of the mind.
 This is where we experience & store our emotions.
-This is where things like [[depression]] and worry can actually manifest.
+This is where things like [[Depression]] and worry can actually manifest.